Pre-College Summer Session Tuition & Scholarships

 Renowned for its art, music, and theater scenes as well as its lakes, shopping, and food, Minneapolis is a unique place to work and play.
 In addition to campus life, Pre-College Summer Session students experience the summer excitement and cultural opportunities of the Twin Cities with supervised, off-campus trips.
 While excursions change every summer, they typically include visits to studios for firsthand glimpses at the lives and work of local artists, Minneapolis cultural events, local sights, and fun study breaks.

 Students learn what all good art students know: you must work at night to get the project done!
 Studios are open until midnight during the week, and nighttime studios are fully staffed with teachers and provide some of the most intense and valuable working experiences.
 Additionally, the majority of required supplies are provided, and students have access to MCAD facilities such as the computer labs and on-campus printing bureau.
 Access to these facilities and resources allow students to explore the variety of majors and areas of study that MCAD has to offer.

 Based on their adherence to high academic standards and student conduct, four of the most exemplary Pre-College students will be awarded a $1,000 scholarship to attend MCAD as an undergraduate.
 All students will be eligible.

 Participants in the Pre-College Summer Session program who decide to apply to MCAD as an undergraduate will have their $50 undergraduate application fee waived.

-A limited number of scholarships are awarded based on financial need and artistic merit.
+A limited number of scholarships will be awarded to pre-existing applicants based on financial need and artistic merit.
 Students who apply and complete an application for a scholarship by the deadline will be considered for all potential scholarships listed below.
-Review the Admission Requirements to learn how to apply.
+Review the admission requirements to learn how to apply.